Giant Clam: Tridacna Gigas

 Gigas Clam, True Giant ClamFamily: Cardiidae Tridacna gigasPhoto © Animal-World: Courtesy David Brough

-The Giant Clam, Tridacna Gigas, is the largest bivalve (mollusc) in the world!
+The massive Giant Clam, Tridacna Gigas, is the largest mollusc in the world!

-These are a very large, heavy bodied clams.
-They are also very colorful and attractive.
-They have thick smooth shells with 4 to 5 pronounced ribs.
-A juvenile Giant Clam may have some sparse scutes, but once an adult their shells are without scutes.
-The mantle is usually golden brown, yellow or green overall.
-It is decorated with many iridescent blue or green spots on its surface, especially around the edges.
-Larger T. gigas may have so many of these spots that the whole mantle appears blue or purple.
+Giant Clams have thick smooth shells with 4 to 5 pronounced ribs.
+A juvenile Gigas may have some sparse scutes, but once they reach adulthood, their shells are without scutes.
+The mantle is usually golden brown, yellow or green, decorated with many iridescent blue or green spots, especially around the edges.
+Larger Gigas Clams may have so many of these spots that the whole mantle appears blue or purple.